sufiyan8786/sufiyan8786/README.md

 - 👋 Hi, I’m @sufiyan8786
 - 👀 I’m interested in UI Development
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React JS & Next JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on email : sufiyanshaikh8786@gmail.com